 Article: Hair loss in long-term or home parenteral nutrition: are micronutrient deficiencies to blame?

-Formula damages the gut biome and cause a long-term weakened immune system and intestinal distress.
+Formula damages the gut biome, causes a long-term weakened immune system and intestinal distress.

 In a HUEL experiment on German television, the participants quit after four days for feeling bad.